Home| Items For Sale| Shops| Current Auctions| Auction Information| Auction Schedule| My Vervendi| Seller Registration| Bidder Registration (free)

 Inquire for Price

-It has rubbing of gold and paint, chips and hairline cracks at the lip, and surface wears and scratches (as seen in the photos).
+It has mild rubbing gold, stains, surface wears and scratches (as seen in the photos).

 Modern Japanese Ceramics